Safeguarding and Child Protection

 A happy child, who feels secure learns efficiently and well.
 Children come to school to learn so it is important that we pay attention to the personal needs and well being of each child as they travel through our school.
 Providing this support is essential to help and guide each one of our pupils to ensure he or she achieves personal success and makes the most of the many opportunities that we as a school offer.
 We pride ourselves on the exceptional care that we give to the needs of our pupils.

-Child Protection Liaison Officer - Miss Steward, SENDCo.
+Designated Safeguarding Lead - Miss Steward, SENDCo.

-Deputy Child Protection Liaison Officer - Mrs Needham, Learning Mentor.
+Designated Safeguarding deputy - Mrs Needham, Learning Mentor.

 Safeguarding - keeping your children safe in school - is the foundation for everything we do.
 All staff are trained in Safeguarding procedures and there is a regular re-training schedule.
 All staff are DBS checked on a regular basis.
 Staff have signed to say they have read, Keeping children safe in Education.'
 The link to this document is below.